 Gabriel Dylan is not only an exciting new writer, he is also a surfer, snowboarder and secondary-school teacher.
 Indeed, the inspiration for his first novel came from being snowed in whilst leading a school skiing trip to a remote village in the Austrian Alps.

-Gabriel’s first novel, a gripping and unsettling psychological horror called UNTIL THEY SLEEP AGAIN will be published in early 2019.
+Gabriel’s first novel, a gripping and unsettling psychological horror called WHITEOUT will be published in early 2019.
 Details are currently under wraps, but keep an eye out here, and on Gabriel’s Twitter feed, for further details, which will be announced soon.

 WHEN AND HOW DID YOU START WRITING?

 I think I’ve always loved to write – right from when I was at primary school, but I suppose I started to take it seriously at university, although looking back now the stuff I wrote was awful.
 I think it was the birth of my first little boy that made me really commit to it – maybe out of a sense of ‘time is running out!’ but also because I’d always felt unfulfilled, like I had these stories in me that I just had to get out.
 But nobody had ever read my work until Polly, my agent, when she asked for more after my initial submission.
 At first, I wrote for myself, for fun, because I loved to write, so I was genuinely blown away when somebody not only made it to the end of the book but also said they enjoyed it – that alone was a dream come true.

 CAN YOU REMEMBER THE FIRST BOOK THAT MADE AN IMPACT ON YOU?
 WHO WERE YOU CHILDHOOD STORYTELLING HEROES?